jake-hatfield/jake-hatfield/src/lib/markdown/projects/leadgeek-v1-site/index.md

 v0 of my product was a custom spreadsheet with macros which was populated with that day's Amazon research and emailed to subscribers.
 I knew when I started Leadgeek that this wasn't final form, but I had to buy a bit of time to build the [v1 app](./leadgeek-v1-app) and I wanted to validate product-market fit.

-With this in mind, I knew that everything I built to market the spreadsheet had to be 1:1 transferrable to market the web app _and_ scale an as-of-yet-undetermined amount.
-Easy 😂.
+With this in mind, I knew that everything I built to market the spreadsheet had to be 1:1 transferrable to market the web app and scale an as-of-yet-undetermined amount.

 ## Results